katrinleinweber/set-on-fire/_chapters_en/hosting.md

     -   Con: requires more time and effort to set up than other options
     -   Con: may not be allowed
 -   Option 3: public host service
-    -   [GitHub][github], [GitLab][gitlab], [BitBucket][bitbucket], [SourceForge][sourceforge], ...
+    -   [GitHub][github], [GitLab][gitlab], [BitBucket][bitbucket], [SourceForge][sourceforge], etc.
     -   All provide web interface to
         -   Create, view, and edit projects
-        -   Communication and project management tools (issue tracking, wiki pages, email, code reviews)
+        -   Communication and project management tools ([s:issues](#CHAPTER))
     -   Pro: economies of scale
     -   Pro: network effects (potential collaborators probably already know how to use them)
     -   Con: public (or only a limited amount of privacy)
         -   Unless you pay
         -   And even then, out-of-institution/out-of-country hosting can be problematic
     -   Con: can be shut down, purchased, etc.

-## Institutional Barriers
+-   Institutional considerations
+    -   Sharing is the ideal for academic research, but:
+        -   Many research software projects aren't academic

-Sharing is the ideal for science, but many institutions place restrictions on sharing, for example to protect potentially patentable intellectual property.
+        -   Even publicly-funded academic institutions often place restrictions on sharing, e.g., to protect potentially patentable intellectual property
+    -   *Ask someone*
+        -   It's easier to get forgiveness than permission, but forgiveness isn't guaranteed
-If you encounter such restrictions, it can be productive to inquire about the underlying motivations either to request an exception for a specific project or domain, or to push more broadly for institutional reform to support more open science.
+        -   If you encounter restrictions, ask about the underlying motivations
+        -   Can sometimes request exceptions for specific projects
+        -   And understanding reasons helps formulate a push for institutional reform

-## Sharing Code vs. Sharing Publications
+-   Sharing code vs. sharing publication

-Sites like [GitHub][github] are meant for sharing things while they're being developed.
+    -   Sites like GitHub are meant for sharing things while they're being developed
-Services like [arXiV][arxiv] and [figshare][figshare], on the other hand, are meant to be used to archive particular snapshots of things for future reference.
+    -   Services like [arXiV][arxiv] and [figshare][figshare] are for archiving particular snapshots of things for future reference
-There's obviously overlap between the two - in particular, it's possible to tag a particular version of a project in a code repository - but as a general rule, version control is "where you work" while repositories are "where you publish".
+    -   There's overlap
+        -   Tagging a version of code in a repository
+        -   Posting a pre-print and updating it later
+    -   Workflow: tag on GitHub, get a DOI from [Zenodo][zenodo], post pre-print on [arXiv][arxiv], submit to open access journal for publication of record

 ## Exercises {#s:hosting-exercises}